 What does Germaine mean?

 Germaine \ge-rmai-ne, ger-maine\ as a girls' name (also used as boys' name Germaine) is pronounced jer-MAYNE.
-It is of Latin and French origin.
+It is of Latin and French origin, and the meaning of Germaine is "brotherly; from Germany".
 Feminine of Germain, from a Roman name meaning "brother".
 May also mean "from Germany".
 Saint Germaine (16th century) was a French shepherdess.
 Modern use may be homage to famous author and feminist Germaine Greer.

 For more on this name, see also the related girl name Charmaine.